minhpascal/controversy/controversy/documents/development-help.rst

+.. |...| unicode:: U+2026 .. ldots

+This is not for the faint-hearted; we really do recommend you use the web client.

 Please use Python 2.7.x

-If you're on a fresh machine or don't use git, Python, or MySQL much, read the two paragraphs below before proceeding.

 #. ``$ git clone https://github.com/gdyer/controversy``
 #. ``$ cd controversy/controversy``
 #. get an academic SentiStrength license by sending an email to `the address listed here`_, move the ``jar`` and data into ``sentistrength`` with names ``SentiStrengthCom.jar`` and ``data-11`` respectively.
-If you like we could ask if we can allow you to use our license.
-You'll probably need to be in academia either way.
+You'll need to be in academia to get a free license.
 #. ``$ mv config.py.default config.py``, and change credentials where marked as ``REQUIRED``.
-You'll need to register for NYTimes' `Article Search API`_ and `Twitter's API`_.
+You'll need to register for NYTimes' `Article Search`_ and `Community`_ APIs and `Twitter's API`_.
 #. create a MySQL database called "controversy" with ``source schema.sql``.
+#. install MongoDB and start the server with the default port.
+Leave with ``<Ctrl>+C`` only if on Debian/Ubuntu.
+Otherwise, keep ``sudo mongod`` open, and continue in a new shell.
+NoSQL is ideal for how we do training.
+We'll soon create a simple way of downloading our data, which, once downloaded, can be loaded into MongoDB with a script we'll also make shortly |...|
 #. install redis, run ``redis-server``.
 Leave with ``<Ctrl>+C`` only if on Debian/Ubuntu.
 Otherwise, keep ``redis-server`` open, and continue in a new shell.
 #. satisfy SciPy `dependencies`_
 #. ``$ pip install virtualenv``